OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 In order to know if your machines behind the network load balancer are healthy you need to include [health checks](https://cloud.google.com/load-balancing/docs/health-check-concepts).

-To add the step for creating the necessary health checks for the load balancer:
+Add the step to create the necessary health checks for the load balancer:

 1. Navigate to **{{Project, Operations, Runbooks}}**, and choose the runbook.
 1. Click **ADD STEP**.